Murder of George Floyd: Chauvin pleads guilty

 Chauvin requested a hearing in December 2021 to offer a revised plea to the federal charges, a legal move that did not apply to the other three officers.
 He pled guilty on December 15, 2021, to the federal charges of violating the rights of Floyd and for the charge related to the 2017 incident.
 Chauvin admitted to willfully violating Floyd's constitutional right to be free from unreasonable seizure, including the right to be free from unreasonable force by a police officer.
 Chauvin also admitted to willfully violating Floyd's constitutional right not to be deprived of liberty without due process of law, including the right to be free from a police officer's deliberate indifference to Floyd's serious medical needs.
 On July 7, 2022, Judge Magnuson sentenced Chauvin to 21 years, with roughly 17 incarcerated and 5 under supervised release, that will be served concurrently with his state criminal sentence.
+In mid-November 2023, Chauvin filed a motion in federal court to vacate his guilty plea.

 Trial of Kueng, Lane, and Thao

 The federal civil rights trial of Kueng, Lane, and Thao was held at a courtroom in the Warren E. Burger Federal Building in Saint Paul, Minnesota.
 Jury selection began on January 20, 2022, and opening statements were given by both sides on January 24.
 The 12-person jury seated for the trial was drawn from across Minnesota.
-The racial makeup of the jury was described by The New York Times as appearing to be all-white, a contrast to the more racially diverse jury during Chauvin's criminal trial.
+The racial makeup of the jury was described by The New York Times as appearing to be all-White, a contrast to the more racially diverse jury during Chauvin's criminal trial.

 The prosecution's first witness, Katie Blackwell, testified for three days about the department's training and policies regarding use of force.
 During her testimony, Blackwell stated that the officers should have moved Floyd onto his side to prevent him having a cardiac arrest.
 Andrew Baker, who performed Floyd's autopsy, also took the stand to repeat his testimony from Chauvin's trial.
 The court postponed trial proceedings until February 7, after Lane tested positive for COVID-19.

 When the trial resumed, officer Nicole Mackenzie testified that Kueng and Lane were in a medical training course that she instructed, and that her course included lessons in first aid.
 Dr. David Systrom, a pulmonologist, testified that Floyd's chances of survival could have "doubled or tripled" if the officers performed CPR on him.
 Use-of-force expert Tim Longo testified that Chauvin was acting outside of department protocol and the other officers should have intervened to save Floyd, although Lane's defense questioned this view.
 Testimony was also heard from Darnella Frazier, who filmed the initial arrest and Floyd's subsequent murder.
 The prosecution rested with this testimony.